 You’re planning to spend 3 days in Seville and not sure what to do.
 Then you’re in good hands!

 If there’s one city that has a special place in my heart, it’s Seville, Andalusia’s charming capital city.
-When I first moved there in 2003, I remember sitting down on the footpath just enjoying the feeling of being home.
-The same feeling I get when I go to Rome, where my family is from.
+I first set foot there in 2003, I’ve lived there twice and it has been my second home for years living in Andalucia.

 Disclosure: This post may contain affiliate links.
 That means that if you make a purchase through one of those links, I will get a small commission at no extra cost to you.